-The pulse waveform is broadly embraced by both optical wireless communication (OWC) and optical sensing owing to its high energy efficiency and cost-effective implementation.
+The pulsed waveform is broadly embraced by both optical wireless communication and optical sensing owing to its high energy efficiency and cost-effective implementation.
 Pulse position modulation (PPM), which encodes communication data onto pulses in specific binary slots, is proven to be optimal in terms of energy efficiency.
-Moreover, distance information can also be extracted from the ToF of pulses once they are reflected by targets, which is a common working principle for pulse laser radars.
+Moreover, distance information can also be extracted from the ToF of pulses once they are reflected by targets, which is a common working principle for pulsed laser radars.

 Since the position of pulses holds the information of communication data and target distance simultaneously, an O-ISAC scheme based on PPM is appealing, as illustrated in Fig.~\ref{WaveformDesign}(a).

-To reduce peak-to-average power ratio (PAPR) and achieve higher spectral efficiency, various modifications to PPM can be adopted by O-ISAC, such as multi-pulse PPM, overlapping PPM, and differential PPM.
-For instance, a pulse sequence sensing and pulse position modulation (PSS-PPM) scheme was proposed in~\cite{WenPSSPPM2023}, which modulated the position of pulses spread by m-sequences.
-Numerical simulations indicated that PSS-PPM could provide simultaneous communication and sensing abilities, even in the presence of severe MUI.
+For instance, a pulse sequence sensing and pulse position modulation (PSS-PPM) scheme is proposed in~\cite{WenPSSPPM2023}, which modulates the position of pulses spread by m-sequences.
+Numerical simulations indicate that PSS-PPM can provide simultaneous communication and sensing abilities, even in the presence of severe MUI.